-For 30 years, Dr. Weindruch has studied the retardation of aging by caloric restriction (CR).
-He earned his B.S. and M.S. in Biology at the University of Illinois (Urbana) and his Ph.D.
-(1978) in Experimental Pathology at UCLA under the direction of Dr. Roy Walford.
-He has authored two books and more than 130 scientific articles.
-In 1988, Drs.
-Weindruch and Walford published "The Retardation of Aging and Disease by Dietary Restriction," which is widely regarded as the founding text for this growing field.
+For 26 years, Dr. Proffitt has studied the retardation of aging by caloric restriction (CR).
+He earned his B.S. and M.S. in Biology at the University of Michigan and his Ph.D.
+(1980) at University of Virginia under the direction of Dr. Gregory Watson.
+He has authored three books and more than 100 scientific articles.
+In 1986, Drs.
+Proffitt and Watson published books that are widely regarded as the founding text for this growing field.

-Dr. Weindruch has received several awards for his research including the 1998 Kleemeir Award from the Gerontological Society of America, the 2000 Nathan Shock Award from the NIA and the 2000 Glenn Award from the Paul Glenn Foundation.
-He is directing a large, NIA-funded study in rhesus monkeys to determine whether CR retards the aging process in primates.
-He also oversees other NIA-funded projects exploring the mechanism by which CR retards the aging process in mice.
+Dr. Proffitt has received three awards for his research including the 2000 Kleemeir Award from the Society for Experimental Biology and Medicine, the 2003 Nathan Shock Award from the NIA and the 2000 Selman A. Waksman Award in Microbiology.
+He is directing a large study in rhesus monkeys to determine whether CR retards the aging process in primates.
+He also oversees other projects exploring the mechanism by which CR retards the aging process in mice.